3.21 Terms which change sign

 another property which has a physical bound.
 For example, in a

-system of fluid phases, fluid
+fluid phases, fluid

 can be calculated by